pwairuru/wordgame/README.md

 BUILD/RUN INSTRUCTIONS

-Make sure you have java8 (jdk 1.8) and above installed Make sure you have the commands 'java' and 'javac' in your environment variables. change directory into 'wordgame/src/wordgame/' execute 'javac Wordgame.java' to compile execute 'java Wordgame' to run the application.
+Make sure you have java8 (jdk 1.8) and above installed.
+Make sure you have the commands 'java' and 'javac' in your environment variables. change directory into 'wordgame/src/wordgame/'. execute 'javac Wordgame.java' to compile. execute 'java Wordgame' to run the application.

 NOTES